 Day 11: One More Critical Addition

-In his final practice session, the AI asked something Rahul hadn't prepared for:
+In his final practice session, the AI asked something he hadn't prepared for:

 "I see you were denied a visa recently.
 What happened?"

 This question terrified him.
-But the AI's feedback taught him something crucial: addressing the rejection directly shows self-awareness and actually works in your favor.
+But the AI's feedback taught him: addressing the rejection head-on shows self-awareness and actually works in your favor.

 "Yes, I was denied in Mumbai 12 days ago.
 I gave short answers without explaining my reasons — said 'I'll come back' but not why.
 The truth is, I have specific plans with Tata Steel's AI team and I researched ASU for Professor Kambhampati's lab.
 I just didn't communicate that clearly.
 Hoping to do better today."